blueskythlikesclouds/MikuMikuLibrary/README.md

 These are command line front-ends for certain functionalities of the library.

 ### Database Converter
-A program that allows you to convert database files to .xml and vice versa.
+A program that allows you to convert database files to .xml or vice versa.

 Supported files:
 * aet_db.bin/.aei